Microchip-MPLAB-Harmony/core_apps_sam_d5x_e5x/apps/fs/sdspi_littlefs/readme.md

 - To run the demo, the following additional hardware are required:
   - [I/O1 Xplained Pro Extension Kit](https://www.microchip.com/developmenttools/ProductDetails/ATIO1-XPRO)
-  - Micro-SD card formatted to FAT filesystem
+  - Micro-SD card formatted to LittleFS filesystem
 - Connect the [I/O1 Xplained Pro Extension Kit](https://www.microchip.com/developmenttools/ProductDetails/ATIO1-XPRO) to the EXT1 header
-- Copy a JPEG file in the SD Card with name FILE_TOO_LONG_NAME_EXAMPLE_123.JPG
 - Insert microSD card on the [I/O1 Xplained Pro Extension Kit](https://www.microchip.com/developmenttools/ProductDetails/ATIO1-XPRO)
 - Connect the Debug USB port on the board to the computer using a micro USB cable

 ## Running the Application

+1. Open the Terminal application (Ex.:Tera term) on the computer
+2. Connect to the EDBG Virtual COM port and configure the serial settings as follows:
+    - Baud : 115200
+    - Data : 8 Bits
+    - Parity : None
+    - Stop : 1 Bit
+    - Flow Control : None

-1. Build and program the application using its IDE
+3. Build and program the application using its IDE
-2. Press the switch to start the application
+4. Press the switch to start the application
-3. The LED is turned ON if there was no error during creating the directory and copying the file into it
+5. The LED is turned ON if there was no error during creating the directory and copying the file into it

     Refer to the following table for LED name: